 The Digital Divide Index or DDI ranges in value from 0 to 100, where 100 indicates the highest digital divide.
 It is composed of two scores, also ranging from 0 to 100: the infrastructure/adoption (INFA) score and the socioeconomic (SE) score.

-The INFA score groups four variables related to broadband infrastructure and adoption: (1) percent 2010 population without access to fixed broadband of at least 25 Mbps download and 3 Mbps upload; (2) number of residential broadband connections with at least 10 Mbps download and 1 Mbps upload; (3) average maximum advertised download speeds; and (4) average maximum advertised upload speeds.
+The INFA score groups four variables related to broadband infrastructure and adoption: (1) percentage of total 2010 population without access to fixed broadband of at least 25 Mbps download and 3 Mbps upload; (2) number of residential broadband connections with at least 10 Mbps download and 1 Mbps upload; (3) average maximum advertised download speeds; and (4) average maximum advertised upload speeds.

-The SE score groups three variables known to impact technology adoption: (1) percent population ages 65 and over; (2) percent population 25 and over with less than high school; and (3) individual poverty rate.
-In other words, these variables indirectly measure adoption since they are potential predictors of lagging technology adoption.
+The SE score groups four variables known to impact technology adoption: (1) percent population ages 65 and over; (2) percent population 25 and over with less than high school; (3) individual poverty rate; and (4) percent of noninstitutionalized civilian population with a disability.
+In other words, these variable indirectly measure adoption since they are potential predictors of lagging technology adoption.

 These two scores are combined to calculate the overall DDI score.
 If a particular county or census tract has a higher INFA score versus a SE score, efforts should be made to improve broadband infrastructure.
 If on the other hand, a particular geography has a higher SE score versus an INFA score, efforts should be made to increase digital literacy and exposure to the technology’s benefits.

 The DDI measures primarily physical access/adoption and socioeconomic characteristics that may limit motivation, skills, and usage.
 Due to data limitations it was designed as a descriptive and pragmatic tool and is not intended to be comprehensive.
 Rather, it should help initiate important discussions among community leaders and residents.